‘Electricity is civilization’: Winter looms over Ukraine battlefront

 For the Kharkiv region, that likely means further deprivation, even though Russian troops have retreated.

 “It’s horrible.
-The amount of problems the world saw in [Kyiv suburbs] Irpin, Bucha, and Bodyanka, it’s one-fifth of what we have in Kharkiv,” says Ivan Sokil, a regional official with the Ministry of Emergency Situations, which handles tasks from firefighting to clearing rubble from wrecked schools.
+The amount of problems the world saw in [Kyiv suburbs] Irpin, Bucha, and Borodianka, it’s one-fifth of what we have in Kharkiv,” says Ivan Sokil, a regional official with the Ministry of Emergency Situations, which handles tasks from firefighting to clearing rubble from wrecked schools.

 “For now our main priority is to make it possible for people to come back to de-occupied territories as fast as possible, to create a normal life and return as close as possible to the point before the invasion,” he says.